swt30/thesis/chapters/04-heating/04-heating.md

 The mass--radius relation does not change significantly over this range.

 ![
-  The visual/thermal opacity ratio does not strongly affect the mass--radius relation.
+  The visual/thermal opacity ratio $\gamma$ does not strongly affect the mass--radius relation.
   Here I test several values on both sides of the $γ=1$ case, where the visual and infra-red opacity are identical.
   I caution that an accurate determination of $\gamma$ in cooler regions of the upper atmosphere ($P < 1\,$bar, $T < 1000\,$K) is difficult due to the domain of the opacity data used to generate the power-law opacities from @Kurosaki2014.
   For this reason I choose a fixed value of $\gamma = 0.01$ in my models.